priyanka36/priyanka36/README.md

 ## About
 - 💻 Python Developer [UpTechSys](https://uptechsys.com/)
 - 💡 Mathematics explorer.
-- 🌱 Favourite Quote: Man is born to live not to prepare for life
+- 🌱 Favourite Quote: A mind that is stretched by a new experience can never go back to its old dimensions.
 - 🔭 Research Interests: Computer Vision, NLP, Self/Semi Supervised Learning, Reinforcement Learning,  Machine Learning.
 - 📃 You can find [my Resume](https://) here.